This page is unofficial. The information has

 forms the border between Portugal and Spain.

-António is at the end of the Algarve line from Lagos, which
+end of the Algarve line from Lagos, which also serves Portimão,

 The station in VRSA is about ten minutes walk (flat, no hills) from the ferry terminal.
 To get from the railway station to the ferry, walk out of the station, straight down the road, past the roundabout and on to the next junction.
 Turn left and pass through an area of small factories, until you get to a T-junction and can see the river.
 Turn right and you will see the bus station ahead of you.
 The ferry is just beyond.
 The Intermarché supermarket outside the VRSA train station is a good place to stock up.
 It’s open daily including Sunday afternoons.
 There aren't any other supermarkets until you get to Spain.
 The town centre of VRSA is off to the right when you get to the bus station.
 There you will see bars, restaurants etc. Map here - opens in a new window.